grzesiek-galezowski/tdd-ebook/manuscript/140_Triangulation.md

 We have two examples, so let's check whether we can generalize now.
 We could try to get rid of the two constructors now, but let's wait just a little bit longer and see if this is the right path to go (after all, I told you that we need **at least** two examples).

 Let’s add third example then.
 What would be the next more complex one?
-Note that the choice of next example is not random.
-Triangulation is about considering the axes of variability.
+Note that the choice of next example is not random. triangulation is about considering the axes of variability.
 If you carefully read the last example, you probably noticed that we already skipped one axis of variability -- the value of the element.
 We used `Any.Integer()` where we could use a literal value and add a second example with another value to make us turn it into variable.
 This time, however, I decided to **type the obvious implementation**.
 The second axis of variability is the number of elements.
 The third example will move us further along this axis -- so it will use two elements instead of one or zero.
 This is how it looks like:

 ```csharp
 [Fact] public void